Catalyst Pedals Review

 And here are the pedals’ tech specs:

 One major thing you’ll want to consider is pedal weight.
-At 505 grams, a pair of Catalyst Pedals has some heft.
+At 525 grams, a pair of Catalyst Pedals has some heft.
 This extra weight, to me, is most noticeable when lifting the bike and not so much when riding.
 Also, it will be more noticeable on lightweight road bikes than on inherently heavier mountain bikes or commuters.
-Whether or not this is a deal-breaker for you largely depends on the kind of riding you do, your competitiveness level, and how you feel about carrying a little extra weight up climbs.
+Whether or not this is a dealbreaker for you largely depends on the kind of riding you do, your competitiveness level, and how you feel about carrying a little extra weight up climbs.
 For me, the tradeoff is worth it, but I do appreciate that some riders are more sensitive to the extra weight.

 Another consideration is the reduced turning radius you experience on a bike fitted with Catalyst Pedals.
 The position your foot assumes on the pedal makes it difficult to execute a 180-degree turn without your foot contacting the front wheel to at least some degree.
 In the event that I’m making a 180 on my road bike, I find myself temporarily shifting my foot position on the pedals (backward) to create more clearance room for the front wheel.
 Again, for me personally, it’s not a big deal; I just have to remember to do it.

 As with other flat pedals, there are ground contact considerations with Catalyst Pedals.
-On several occasions, I’ve whipped around sharp corners on the road and, forgetting to keep my inside foot elevated, have scraped the pedals against the pavement, which made for some impressive sparks and a few panicky moments.
+On several occasions, I’ve whipped around sharp corners on the road and, forgetting to keep my inside foot elevated, scraped the pedals against the pavement, which made for some impressive sparks and a few panicky moments.
 I realize this has more to do with my riding technique than the pedals themselves, but the pedals, due to their significant width, do put you in closer contact with the road or trail.
 Just something to bear in mind.

 The pedals have a sleek design, and so that means that they also have relatively sharp edges and corners, as do the traction pins.
-Because the pedals are wider than other platform pedals or clipless pedals (and therefore project more laterally from the bike), it’s important to be aware of their position in space to avoid banging or scraping your shin or calf when transitioning from a stationary (i.e., standing) position to a riding position (or to avoid scraping objects, such as cars, when walking the bike to and fro).
+Because the pedals are wider than other platform pedals or clipless pedals (and therefore project more laterally from the bike), it’s important to be aware of their position in space to avoid banging or scraping your shin or calf when transitioning from a stationary (i.e., standing) position to a riding position (or to avoid scraping objects, such as parked cars, when walking the bike to and fro).
 I haven’t personally experienced any cuts or scrapes when using these pedals, but I can see the importance of being vigilant when it comes to knowing where the pedals are at any given moment.

 Many riders who adopt Catalyst Pedals find that a few minor modifications to the bike are helpful or required to get the most out of the pedals.
-Here's what Catalyst Pedals founder James Wilson has to say about helpful bike modifications:
+Here's what Catalyst Pedals creator James Wilson has to say about helpful bike modifications:

 As far as tweaks go, what we've found is that most riders will need to lower their seat 2-3 cm and may also need to move their seats forward a bit.
 This actually leads to one of the little-known advantages of the midfoot position—it brings your center of gravity lower, which helps keep you planted and balanced.
 It also helps keep weight on the front end when cornering.